-A common pest on many plants, these sap-sucking insects are often noticed feeding in clusters on new plant growth.
-Here’s how to control aphids organically without using toxic sprays.
+Common on indoor and outdoor plants, these sap-sucking insects are often found feeding in clusters on new growth.
+Here’s how to get rid of aphids FAST using natural and organic control techniques.

 Aphids are small (1/8 inch long), soft bodied, pear-shaped insects that may be green, yellow, brown, red or black in color depending on species and food source.
 Generally adults are wingless, but some can grow wings, especially if populations are high.
 They have two whip-like antennae at the tip of the head and a pair of tube-like structures, called cornicles, projecting backward out of their hind end.